 I do not sell skulls, I paint yours.
 Any species is acceptable, as long as they are legally hunted or obtained, and clean.
 They need not be in good condition (weathered, cracked, broken pieces are not a problem), as they will be sealed with paint.
-I am learning to do some reconstruction, and possibly cleaning (see my first attempt under the "Camo" Skull at right), at an additional cost, feel free to ask about these services.
-Currently I am gauging the interest in this work, so I am trying to keep prices down.
-The skulls currently shown at right are around $150 for full skull paint (paint covering entire skull- "Buster" is painted all over with bone-colored paint to improve the overall appearance), depending on the complexity of design.
-I have seen some artists who charge upwards of $2-500, but I would like very much to remain affordable.
+I am learning to do some reconstruction (see my first attempt under the "Camo" Skull at right), at an additional cost, feel free to ask about these services.
+The skulls currently shown at right are around $250 for full skull paint (paint covering entire skull- "Buster" is painted all over with bone-colored paint to improve the overall appearance), depending on the complexity of design.

-I will paint your deer skull (European Mounts or unmounted clean skulls) with a custom design that you and I work on together.
+I will paint your authentic (European Mounts or unmounted clean skulls) OR replica skulls, with a custom design that you and I work on together.
 The possibilities are endless- camouflage (see below), an image of the deer itself (see below), the date and place of your hunt, or a tribal design are some common themes.
 If you have seen a skull painted with something you like, I will be happy to create something similar just for you; however, no two skulls will EVER be the same.
-This treatment is an affordable, unique and different way to display your skull!
+This treatment is an affordable, unique and different way to display!

 FLAMING SKULL; January 2011